LEAD NETWORK MENTORING PROGRAMME

 Mentorship has helped me personally significantly in the last years.
 To communicate with someone who has more professional experience and has already been exposed to similar situations supported me in my personal and professional development.
 The view from a different perspective, questions you don’t expect, hints, tips and the possibility to expand your network have strengthened me and let me grow.
 I can only recommend that anyone who wants to develop themselves further should look for one or more mentors.

 Mentoring is for me a give and take.
 Before I started with a mentor we agreed on goals we wanted to work on.
 With my first mentor I focused strongly on leadership and I learned to reduce my perfectionism.
-With another mentor I have learned what it means to continue working on my professional development during pregnancy and with a small child – and with my current mentor we focused on my next step in career development.
+With another mentor I have learned what it means to continue working on my professional development during pregnancy and with a small child – and with my current mentor we focused on the next step in my career development.

 “Reflecting back, it has now been just over a year, since the exciting news that I had been selected by my Leadership team – to have the external mentor opportunity with the LEAD Network.
 It sounded great, but what was this LEAD Network, and what could I expect from the programme?”

-Beverly and I never met in person until the annual event in Amsterdam, ten months after we first introduced ourselves over the phone.
+“Beverly and I never met in person until the annual event in Amsterdam, ten months after we first introduced ourselves over the phone.
 During our monthly calls there was never a moment that I missed seeing the other person’s body language.
 It never came up.
-The distance may even have helped reinforce the confidentiality of what we discussed.
+The distance may even have helped reinforce the confidentiality of what we discussed.”